uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/TransactionType.rst

 TransactionType class
 =====================

+.. js:class:: TransactionType

-About TransactionType class and its methods.
+   About `TransactionType` class and its methods.